Relevance

 So, for example, for a doctor studying a patient's symptoms, a migraine may be relevant, since it may be a sign that something is wrong in the head; But that same headache becomes irrelevant if instead of being at the doctor we are in a French class.

-You may be interested: Stunned
+You may be interested: Threshold

 Social relevance